phanumat/Documentation/tools-and-ide/github-integration.rst

 As an open platform, we recognize that giving our community developers access to the repository housing our SmartApps and Device Handlers is extremely important.
 While you can browse the code in the IDE, not having access to the repository itself is limiting.
-The `SmartThingsCommunity/SmartThingsPublic <https://github.com/SmartThingsCommunity/SmartThingsPublic>`__ GitHub repository is now public, allowing you to browse the source code in a more traditional format.
+The `PEA HiVECommunity/PEA HiVEPublic <https://github.com/PEA HiVECommunity/PEA HiVEPublic>`__ GitHub repository is now public, allowing you to browse the source code in a more traditional format.

 We have also provided an integration with the GitHub repository into the IDE.
-This will allow SmartThings developers to integrate their forked SmartThingsPublic repository with the IDE, including the ability to make commits to the forked repository using the IDE.
+This will allow PEA HiVE developers to integrate their forked PEA HiVEPublic repository with the IDE, including the ability to make commits to the forked repository using the IDE.

 If you just want to browse the source in GitHub, you can do that using the tools you are most comfortable with.